Rastas Boodrow: A Christmas Story

 Finally, Santa said: “Set me free Rastas.
 I’ve got a heart scope in my glove box.
 I’ll see if there is a bad elf hiding in there.”

-Rastas did as he was told, and Santa shot up the chimney.
-Rastas briefly wondered if St. Nick was coming back or if Rastas had been tricked into setting him free.
+Santa marveled at the ingenuity of Rastas Boodrow as he shot up the chimney.
+Rastas briefly wondered if St. Nick was coming back, if he had been tricked to set him free.
+In the skinny boy’s experience, trust was earned, and usually the hard way.

-Santa came back with a red and white heart scope that looked just like a candy cane.
-Santa put the scope against Rastas’ chest and stuck the other end into his own ear.
+But this was Santa, of course he came back, and he carried a red and white heart scope that looked like a candy cane.
+The jolly old elf put the scope against Rastas’ chest and stuck the other end into his own ear.

 And sure enough, Santa saw the bad elf that lurked inside Rastas.
 How Santa can see with his ear is a mystery to me, but he looked into Rastas’ heart, and he recognized the elf was a mischievous little boy.